Accessibility in Meetings

 Allow Time for Breaks: If meetings are long, incorporate regular breaks to accommodate participants with attention or health concerns.

-Test Your Technology: Before the meeting, test the platform, materials, and accessibility features (e.g., captions, screen reader functionality) to ensure everything works smoothly.
+- Test Your Technology: Test the platform, materials, and accessibility features (e.g., captions, screen reader functionality) to ensure everything works smoothly.

 7. Provide Clear Agenda and Instructions: